docbull/hyperledger-fabric-gossipsub/fabric/docs/source/test_network.md

 The `CORE_PEER_TLS_ROOTCERT_FILE` and `CORE_PEER_MSPCONFIGPATH` environment
 variables point to the Org1 crypto material in the `organizations` folder.

-If you used `./network.sh deployCC` to install and start the asset-transfer (basic) chaincode, you can invoke the `InitLedger` function of the (Go) chaincode to put an initial list of assets on the ledger (if using typescript or javascript `./network.sh deployCC -l javascript` for example, you will invoke the `initLedger` function of the respective chaincodes).
+If you used `./network.sh deployCC -ccl go` to install and start the asset-transfer (basic) chaincode, you can invoke the `InitLedger` function of the (Go) chaincode to put an initial list of assets on the ledger (if using typescript or javascript `./network.sh deployCC -ccl javascript` for example, you will invoke the `InitLedger` function of the respective chaincodes).

 Run the following command to initialize the ledger with assets:
 ```